 Rotate your tires every six months.
 Why?
 To prevent a lot of wear in ONE spot, which leads to a weak spot, which leads to blowouts.
 You want all four tires to wear evenly, so rotating them helps achieve this.
 Service stations and repair facilities provide this service inexpensively, especially when you are having another service done, such as an oil change (another good idea to do regularly).

 Check the tread on your tires every couple months.
 Or especially, if you are heading on a lengthy trip.
 You need tread to grip the road.
 Low or no tread (bald tires) is dangerous, especially if the roads are wet.
 You’ll be much more likely to slide or hydroplane.
 An easy test is to stick a penny into the lowest tread area of your tire.
-Put Abe Lincoln’s head upside down, so top of his head goes down toward the tire, in the groove of your tread.
+Put Abe Lincoln’s head upside down, so the top of his head goes down toward the tire, in the groove of your tread.
 If you see his whole head, and none of the top of his head is covered by your tire, then your tires are not safe and it’s time to replace them.
 You can google search The Penny Test for Tires and find video and detailed instructions on this.

-If you are one of those “better safe than sorry” types and don’t want to trust your own visual inspection of your tires, just pull into a tire store or mechanic and ask them for a tire inspection.
+If you are one of those “better safes than sorry” types and don’t want to trust your own visual inspection of your tires, just pull into a tire store or mechanic and ask them for a tire inspection.
 Some will do it for free, others for a small charge.
 Well worth it to know whether your tires are safe to drive on.